FBI Transform in Gevrey Classes and Anosov Flows: Introduction

 \subsection{FBI transform}

-Thankfully, we were able to construct satisfying spaces using an FBI -- for Joseph Fourier, Jacques Bros and David Iagolnitzer -- transform.
+Our construction relies on an FBI -- for Joseph Fourier, Jacques Bros and David Iagolnitzer -- transform.
 This is a linear map taking functions of a space variable $x\in M$ to functions on the phase space $\alpha \in T^\ast M$.
 It is an integral transform whose kernel has an oscillating Gaussian behaviour.

 FBI Transforms are a sort of ``localized'' Fourier transform.
 Such transforms are common in the linear PDE literature, and we gathered some historical remarks to give a bit of context.
 Maybe the first popular occurrence is the one introduced by Dennis Gabor \cite{Gabor-46} for use in signal processing.
 Later on, a continuous version of his construction was given, taking the form